᠎᠎᠎

 Sorted Item Properties

-Use this symbol as a joiner between items in a sorted list.
+Use this symbol as a joiner

 Delete duplicate list items.